ankimelin/hej-riksdagen/README.md

 ## Future features
 Content: add About us and Not Found page, add Member details component (rendered conditionally under WeWhoWorkHere page).

-Functionality: add interactivity on the member cards, make it possible to filter on several parties together, add name search on parliment members.
+Functionality: make it possible to filter on several parties together, add name search on parliment members.

 Styling: indicate which page the user is on in the top menu, indicate which party filter the user has clicked on, indicate which party a member belongs to.